-We aim to optimise our business operations by focusing on new businesses with high-growth potential, including individual loans and loans to small and micro enterprises and medium-sized enterprises, as well as high-growth industries, such as strategic emerging industries, internet sector, service sectors and household products sectors, to further develop our customer base and targeted markets.
+We aim to optimise our business operations by focusing on new businesses with high-growth potential, including individual loans and loans to small and micro enterprises and medium-sized enterprises, as well as high-growth industries, such as strategic emerging industries, green industries, inclusive areas, private sector and agriculture-related areas, to further develop our customer base and targeted markets.
 We intend to maintain a prudent lending policy by promoting our businesses to customers in environmentally friendly sectors and reducing our exposure to industries with high energy consumption and over-capacity.
-The strategy of "No.1 Personal Bank" will be prioritised to meet the need of citizens.
+The strategy of "No. 1 Personal Bank" will be prioritised to serve the real economy and commit to satisfying people's new expectations and demands for financial services.
 We intend to further mature the investment and financing system to support advanced manufacturing for high-quality development, promote financial development of small and micro enterprises and private enterprises and actively serve the livelihood-related consumption.
 We aim to proactively respond to national regional development strategies and strives to construct a network of collaborated development, featured development and optimised development among major regions.
 In line with the rural revitalisation strategy, it will focus on poverty alleviation.